sjsu-library/unionist/_items/unionist--text-0336.md

   Whitcomb served as a surgeon in the Civil War, a war in which his son Edwin perished.
   After the war, as a member of the Unitarian Society in Brooklyn, he invited Celia Burleigh to preach - one of the first women to be an official preacher in Connecticut.
-  Celia Burleigh was the second wife, and widow, of Unionist co-editor William H.
+  Celia Burleigh was the second wife, and later widow, of Unionist co-editor William
-  Burleigh'
+  H. Burleigh'
 relatedPeople: James Whitcomb
 featured:
 repeated: